Police: 1 killed, 2 wounded in shooting at NY grocery store

 Curran said nearby schools have been told not to admit visitors and residents were asked to remain indoors.

-Gov. Andrew Cuomo said he was directing state police to assist local police in the manhunt.
+Gov. Andrew Cuomo said he was directing state police to assist local police.

 "I'm praying for the victims, and my heart breaks for their families and loved ones," Cuomo said in a statement.